johirhaquedipok/Car-Inventory_React/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Car Invento](https://github.com/johirhaquedipok).
+This project was bootstrapped with [Car Invento](https://carinvento.web.app/).

+## important steps to

+- Sign Up an account and then log in
+- email verification is disables for now

 Car Invento is a warehouse or inventory based site where people can find differet kind of cars collection in bulk.